dennybritz/papergraph/README.md

 # papergraph

+## **THIS IS WORK IN PROGRESS!**

-Papergraph is a rust library and binary to build the citation graph of [Semantic Scholar](https://www.semanticscholar.org/), focused on AI/ML papers (for now).
+papergraph is a rust library and binary to build and manage a citation graph of [Semantic Scholar](https://www.semanticscholar.org/), focused on AI/ML papers (for now).
 Data is stored in a postgres database with a [Hasura](https://hasura.io/) GraphQL backend on top for easy graph queries.
-It comes with several Jupyter notebooks that help you to analyze and visualize the data.
+It comes with Jupyter notebooks that show you how to analyze and visualize the data.

-In the future, papergraph may come with a frontend that allows you to interactively explore the graph.
+In the future, papergraph may ship with a frontend that allows you to interactively explore the graph.

 ## Use Cases